Baby-jesuset/FBGENERALHW-sj/LOVABLE_PROMPT.md

 ---

 **Ready to build?** Start with database integration and work your way through the priority list.
-The frontend is 90% complete - focus on backend, payments, and content pages to reach production readiness.
+The frontend is 90% complete - focus on backend,user authenticatio, admin dashboard and content pages to reach production readiness.